 Amusement parks never fail to entertain, especially when Fido can join in the fun.
 We’ve scoured the globe from Kentucky to Denmark to find amusement parks that welcome dogs through the turnstiles for free!
-Well-behaved pups can enter these eight parks as long as they are leashed and cleaned up after.
+Well-behaved pups can enter these parks as long as they’re leashed and cleaned up after.
 Dogs who aren’t used to crowds or 200-year-old clowns (see Bakken) might want to pass on these adventures.

-Knoebels Amusement Resort Elysburg, PA
+Knoebels Amusement Resort

 There’s really no need to visit the rest of Europe if you take a trip to Europa-Park in Germany.
 Its 15 European-themed areas pay homage to the unique national architecture, cuisine and plants from around the continent.
 There are more than 50 pet-friendly restaurants throughout the park, including the popular terrace at Casa Atlantica in the Portugal section.
 Traveling from England to Portugal in a few minutes can be a lot of work, so don’t forget to let Fido pause at one of the park’s 15 water stations for refreshment.
 Canines are not allowed to enter the attractions or shows, and certain breeds are not permitted.
 If your pooch fits into one of these categories, you can put her up at Toms‘ Hundewelt for the day.
-This nearby kennel offers transportation to Europa-Park and overnight boarding.
+This nearby kennel offers transportation to Europa-Park.

 Located 18 miles north of Salt Lake City in Farmington, Lagoon Park has been attracting fans since 1886.
 Although dogs are not permitted in the park’s Lagoon A Beach, the fountain or on any rides, they can join you for a romp around Pioneer Village and along the paved trails.
 The wooden sidewalks invite dogs and their owners to imagine they’re starring in their own western: The Good, the Bad and the Pugly.
 This reconstruction of a frontier community is reminiscent of a town in the late 1800s.
-There are 42 authentic 19th century stores, buildings and artifacts to explore together.
+There are 42 authentic 19th-century stores, buildings and artifacts to explore together.
 Don’t forget to pause for a picture in Old West clothing and #bringfido, before sharing an ice cream from the Pioneer Village Ice Cream Parlor.